Do Dogs Who Bite People Have to Get Euthanized in Arizona?

 Dogs rarely have to be put down because of biting someone.
 Euthanasia usually only occurs under the following specific circumstances:

 - The dog has bitten frequently (which can be as little as two times).

 - The dog demonstrates extremely aggressive behavior during the investigation.

 - The dog is ill or has been injured and investigators conclude that the illness or injury is causing its aggressive behavior and putting the dog down is the best option.

 What Can Your Attorney Do to Help?

 If you are concerned for the welfare of the dog that bit you, ask your attorney to relay your wishes to the proper authorities that the dog not be euthanized.
-Contact The Husband & Wife Law Team at (602) 457-6222.
+After a dog attack in Phoenix, contact The Husband & Wife Law Team at (602) 457-6222.